-• Components of the remuneration paid or allocated for the financial year ended 31 December 2020 to Ronan Le Lan as Chairman of the Executive Board (8th and 9th resolutions)
+• Components of the remuneration paid or allocated for the financial year ended 31 December 2021 to Ronan Le Lan as Chairman of the Executive Board (8th and 9th resolutions)

-Components of remuneration Amounts Description A. Fixed remuneration on €160,000 The Supervisory Board meeting of 10 April 2018 decided to award annual fixed remuneration of €160,000.
-B. Annual remuneration variable NA No annual variable remuneration C. Deferred remuneration variable NA No deferred variable remuneration D. Multi-year remuneration variable NA No multi-year variable remuneration E. Exceptional remu neration NA No exceptional remuneration F. Argan purchase of ptions NA No purchase options G. Free allocation of shares subject to performance con) NA No free share allocation H. Attendance fees NA No attendance fees.
-I. Value of benefits of kind of any NA No benefits of any kind J. Severance pay NA No severance pay K. Non-compete pay ment NA No non-compete payment L. Supplementary pe plan ension NA No supplementary pension plan M. Group schemes €39,219 Remuneration related to the application of the group profit-sharing agreement (\pounds 26,668) and the allocation of the group bonus linked to the signature of new leases (\pounds 12,551)
+Components of remuneration Amounts Description A. Fixed remuneration €214,500 The annual fixed remuneration of €200,000 and a 13 th month were approved at the Supervisory Board meeting of 19 January and 10 February 2021.
+B. Annual variable remuneration NA No annual variable remuneration C. Deferred variable remuneration NA No deferred variable remuneration D. Multi-year variable remuneration NA No multi-year variable remuneration E. Exceptional remuneration NA No exceptional remuneration F. Argan purchase options NA No purchase options G. Free allocation of Argar shares subject to performance condition € 605,854 The valuation of 5,468 shares awarded in respect of fiscal years 2019, 2020 and 2021 is carried out according to the method used for the consolidated financial statements (in accordance with IFRS 2), representing a valuation of €110.80 per share allocated.
+The free share allocation scheme stipulates a one-year vesting period and a one-year retention period.
+H. Attendance fees NA No attendance fees.
+I. Value of benefits of any kind NA No benefits of any kind J. Severance pay NA No severance pay K. Non-compete payment NA No non-compete payment L. Supplementary NA No supprension plan No supplementary pension plan M. Group schemes €62,129 Remuneration related to the application of the collective profit-sharing agreement ($\&$ 30,852), the allocation of the collective bonus linked to the signing of the new leases ($\&$ 11,277) and the collective bonus linked to the success of the bond issue and the delivery of the Amazon warehouse in Metz ($\&$ 20,000)

-• Components of remuneration paid or allocated for the financial year ended 31 December 2020 to Francis Albertinelli as a member of the Executive Board (8th and 10th resolutions)
+• Components of remuneration paid or allocated for the financial year ended 31 December 2021 to Francis Albertinelli as a member of the Executive Board (8th and 10th resolutions)

-Components of remuneration Amounts Description A. Fixed remuneration €160,000 The Supervisory Board meeting of 10 April 2018 decided to award annual fixed remuneration of \notin 160,000.
-B. Annual variable remuneration NA No annual variable remuneration C. Deferred variable remuneration NA No deferred variable remuneration D. Multi-year variable remuneration NA No multi-year variable remuneration E. Exceptional remuneration NA No exceptional remuneration F. Argan purchase options NA No purchase options G. Free allocation of Argai shares subject to performance condition NA No free share allocation H. Attendance fees NA No attendance fees.
-I. Value of benefits of any kind NA No benefits of any kind J. Severance pay NA No severance pay K. Non-compete payment NA No non-compete payment L. Supplementary pension plan NA No supplementary pension plan M. Group schemes €39,298 Remuneration related to the application of the group profit-sharing agreement (\pounds 26,747) and the allocation of the group bonus linked to the signature of new leases (\pounds 12,551)
+Components of remuneration Amounts Description A. Fixed remuneration €173,342 The Supervisory Board meeting of 10 February 2021 decided to award annual fixed remuneration of $\[\epsilon \]$ 160,000 and a 13th month.
+B. Annual variable remuneration NA No annual variable remuneration C. Deferred variable remuneration NA No deferred variable remuneration D. Multi-year variable remuneration NA No multi-year variable remuneration E. Exceptional remuneration NA No exceptional remuneration F. Argan purchase options NA No purchase options G. Free allocation of Argan shares subject to performanc conditions € 605,854 The valuation of 5,468 shares awarded in respect of fiscal years 2019, 2020 and 2021 is carried out according to the method used for the consolidated financial statements (in accordance with IFRS 2), representing a valuation of €110.80 per share allocated.
+The free share allocation plan stipulates a one-year vesting period and a one-year retention period.
+H. Attendance fees NA No attendance fees.
+I. Value of benefits of any kind NA No benefits of any kind J. Severance pay NA No severance pay K. Non-compete payment NA No non-compete payment L. Supplementary pension plan NA No supplementary pension plan

+Components of remuneration Amounts Description M. Group schemes €58,043 Remuneration related to the application of the collective profit-sharing agreement ($£26,766$), the allocation of the collective bonus linked to the signing of the new leases ($£11,277$) and the collective bonus linked to the success of the bond issue and the delivery of the Amazon warehouse in Metz ($£20,000$)

-• Components of remuneration paid or allocated for the financial year ended 31 December 2020 to Frédéric Larroumets as a member of the Executive Board (8th and 11th resolutions)
+• Components of remuneration paid or allocated for the financial year ended 31 December 2021 to Frédéric Larroumets as a member of the Executive Board (8th and 11th resolutions)